Maece97/EDPOA/README.md

 - The transaction service implement some fairly complex logic with respect to the pin validation procedure.
 This is mainly because this part grew over time, starting from simply checking if the amount is high enough that a pin is required or not.
 An other option would have been to put this logic in the pin service, to ensure a clear separation of concerns and respect service boundaries.
 It would be worth considering this option for future refactoring.
 - Differentiating between commands and events was more difficult than expected

+### Assignment 2

+TODO Kris Reflect on partitions

+TODO Jonas add your reflections

+TODO Kris add your and Marcel's reflections

 ## Editorial Notes

 In this section, we explain some things and decisions that might not be clear from the other sections or documents.

 - The Card service only contains the card limit in our implementation.
 In practice, this service should also contain more information on the card and more business logic about how that information can change.
 For example, it should contain the status of the card (open, closed, etc.) and business logic on how these can change.

+TODO Jonas

+TODO Kris maybe

 ## Responsibilities

-Note: we believe that the work was evenly distributed and that each of the group members had about the same workload.
+**Note: we believe that the work was evenly distributed and that each of the group members had about the same workload.**

+### Assignment 1

 - Architecture & Theory